cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

        # ...
 ```

-As you can see, the `backup` section contains both the `volumeSnapshot` stanza
+The `backup` section contains both the `volumeSnapshot` stanza
 (controlling physical base backups on volume snapshots) and the
 `barmanObjectStore` one (controlling the [WAL archive](wal_archiving.md)).

 !!!
 Info
-    Once you have defined the `barmanObjectStore`, you can decide to use
+    After you define the `barmanObjectStore`, you can opt to use
     both volume snapshot and object store backup strategies simultaneously
     to take physical backups.

 The `volumeSnapshot.className` option allows you to reference the default
-`VolumeSnapshotClass` object used for all the storage volumes you have
+`VolumeSnapshotClass` object used for all the storage volumes you
 defined in your PostgreSQL cluster.

 !!!
 Info
-    In case you are using a different storage class for `PGDATA` and
+    If you're using a different storage class for `PGDATA` and
     WAL files, you can specify a separate `VolumeSnapshotClass` for
-    that volume through the `walClassName` option (which defaults to
+    that volume through the `walClassName` option, which defaults to
-    the same value as `className`).
+    the same value as `className`.

 Once a cluster is defined for volume snapshot backups, you need to define
 a `ScheduledBackup` resource that requests such backups on a periodic basis.